KabukiStarship/Script2/docs/script_sdnp_specification_rfc.md

 #### DC1 - XON -VK_SHIFT

-DC4 must be an <NIL>:<NIL> Operand that does nothing by default and uses ASCII DC4 for it's Closure Operation.
+DC4 must be an <kNIL>:<kNIL> Operand that does nothing by default and uses ASCII DC4 for it's Closure Operation.
 DC4 may be used for Shift Keyboard Shortcuts the system and may be overridden by the user for application specific purposes.

 #### DC2 - VK_CONTROL

-DC4 must be an <NIL>:<NIL> Operand that does nothing by default and uses ASCII DC4 for it's Closure Operation.
+DC4 must be an <kNIL>:<kNIL> Operand that does nothing by default and uses ASCII DC4 for it's Closure Operation.
 DC4 may be used for Control Keyboard Shortcuts the system and may be overridden by the user for application specific purposes.

 #### DC3 - XOFF - VK_ALT

-DC4 must be an <NIL>:<NIL> Operand that does nothing by default and uses ASCII DC4 for it's Closure Operation.
+DC4 must be an <kNIL>:<kNIL> Operand that does nothing by default and uses ASCII DC4 for it's Closure Operation.
 DC4 may be used for Alt Keyboard Shortcuts the system and may be overridden by the user for application specific purposes.

 DC3 must be a device that does nothing by default and uses DC3 for a Closure Operation.
 XOFF may be overridden by the user for application specific purposes.

 #### DC4 - App - VK_PAUSE

-DC4 must be an <NIL>:<NIL> Operand that does nothing by default and uses ASCII DC4 for it's Closure Operation.
+DC4 must be an <kNIL>:<kNIL> Operand that does nothing by default and uses ASCII DC4 for it's Closure Operation.
 DC4 may be used to pause the system and may be overridden by the user for application specific purposes.

 ### 3.4.d Reset Operations